Key Takeaway

 Absorption and Timing

 Semaglutide slows gastric emptying, which can theoretically delay the absorption of oral statins.
-However, since statins are taken daily and their benefit comes from sustained, long-term use rather than peak drug levels on any given day, this minor delay does not affect their clinical effectiveness {}.
+But since statins are taken daily and their benefit comes from sustained, long-term use rather than peak drug levels on any given day, this minor delay doesn't affect their clinical effectiveness {}.
+For a complete cost breakdown, see our semaglutide pricing comparison.

 Most statins are recommended for evening or bedtime dosing because the liver produces more cholesterol at night.
 Semaglutide (injectable) is given once weekly.
 For oral semaglutide (Rybelsus), take it in the morning on an empty stomach, and take your statin in the evening as usual.
 This natural timing separation eliminates any absorption concerns.